Drone survey of Clifton Beach

 The imagery, photo coordinates and camera calibration parameters are fed into Pix4d for processing.
 Pix4d generates keypoints for each image, then matches neighbouring images to each other with the end result being all images stitched together into one block.

 The control points we marked on the beach are then found in the photos, and measured coordinates are compared to the calculated coordinates to verify accuracy.
-If we are happy with the accuracy, we proceed to generating a point cloud (up to 25million points per kilometre of beach), a 3D model, orthoplane and orthophoto imagery.
+If we are happy with the accuracy, we proceed to generate a point cloud (up to 25 million points per kilometre of beach), a 3D model, orthoplane and orthophoto imagery.
 Again, this process was repeated for each sector.

-To get the final result, as seen in the next video, all 9 projects were merged together and a 3D model was generated.
-The amount of data collected was huge and our PC spent 4 weeks continuously working to put it all together.
+To get the final result, as seen in the next video, all nine projects were merged together and a 3D model was generated.
+The amount of data collected was huge and our PC spent four weeks continuously working to put it all together.
 The result though, was worth it.

 Project stats: